BrandingClient ResourcesMarketing

 Let's say you are the owner of a kitchen appliances store.
 Here are some ways to position your company to your customers and potential customers.

-- Low-price brand: You're a competitive kitchen appliances retailer.
-Your products are good, but your prices are much lower than your competitors.
+2. Low-price brand: You're a competitive kitchen appliances retailer.
+Your products are good, but your prices are much lower than those of your competitors.

-- Organic brand: You're a kitchen appliances retailer that cares about the environment and the health of your customers.
-Your products are all-natural, and they're healthier for your customers to use.
+5. Organic brand: You're a kitchen appliances retailer that cares about your customers' environment and health.
+Your products are all-natural and healthier for your customers to use.

-- Sustainable brand: You're a kitchen appliances retailer that cares about the environment and the health of your customers.
+6. Sustainable brand: You're a kitchen appliances retailer that cares about your customers' environment and health.
 You produce products that are made with natural ingredients and that are more sustainable than your competitors.

 Create a Differentiated Value Proposition